wercker-labs/wercker-blog/source/posts/2013-09-24-Gettingstarted-with-android-part-2.md

 Running gradle on wercker is a lot more verbose compared to running it locally, however the error messages are easily spotted.

-That's it for now.
-Part 3 of this series we will go into a different way of testing android apps on wercker.
+If you look into the build times of our project, we see one disadvantage: testing like this is a bit slow.
+In part 3 of this series we will go into a different way of testing android apps on wercker.

 Stay tuned.

 _REMEMBER: wercker is an open platform, you can write your [own steps](http://devcenter.wercker.com/articles/steps/) or maybe create